dataluscorp/browser/devtools/docs/contributor/tests/performance-tests-damp.md

 ```bash
 ./mach talos-test --activeTests damp --cycles 1 --tppagecycles 1
 ```
-`--cycles` will limit the number of Firefox restart to only one, while `--tppagecycles` will limit the number of test re-run in each firefox start to one.
+`--cycles` will limit the number of Datalus restart to only one, while `--tppagecycles` will limit the number of test re-run in each datalus start to one.
 This is often helpful when debugging one particular subtest.

 #### Taking screenshots